 Sacred Seals in Elden Ring act as catalysts through which Incantations can actually be cast by the player.
 There are only a handful of them in the entire game, and some within that group further serve to boost specific types of spells.

-Poison Incantations fall into the category of the Servants of Rot spells, and unfortunately, there does not exist a Sacred Seal that helps boost this particular class of Incantations.
-So we simply have to make do with what we have access to.
+Poison Incantations fall into the Servants of Rot spells category, and unfortunately, there does not exist a Sacred Seal that helps boost this particular class of Incantations.
+So, I simply have to make do with what you can access.

-We’ll outline some of the best Seals for an Poison Build below.
+I’ll outline some of the best Seals for a Poison Build below:

-- Godslayer’s Seal: As the name implies, the purpose of this seal is to specifically boost the capabilities of Godslayer Incantations.
-But it generally scales really well with Faith as well, reaching S rank at +14.
+• Godslayer’s Seal: As the name implies, this seal aims to boost the capabilities of Godslayer Incantations specifically.
+But it generally scales well with Faith, reaching S rank at +14.

-- Giant’s Seal: The Giant’s Seal reaches S rank in Faith scaling at the +15 upgrade level.
-And although its specialty is boosting the power of Fire based spells, it can still be used to cast any type of Incantation.
+• Giant’s Seal: The Giant’s Seal reaches S rank in Faith scaling at the +15 upgrade level.
+Although its specialty is boosting the power of Fire-based spells, it can still be used to cast any type of Incantation.

-These choices are all based on our personal preferences.
+These choices are all based on my personal preferences.
 You can choose whatever works best for you.

 Incantations

-When it comes to Incantations for an Poison Build, I regret to inform you that there are not a lot of options available to the player.
-The Servants of Rot class only has 4 different spells, and among them, only 2 are capable of Inflicting Poison.
+Regarding Incantations for a Poison Build, I regret to inform you that there are not many options available to the player.
+The Servants of Rot class only has 4 different spells; among them, only 2 can inflict Poison.

 Poison Armament